jasonbot/weblog/content/weblog/python-will-never-be-decoupled-from-its-implementation.md

 +++
-title =  "Python as a Language is Unescabably Coupled with its Implementation Part 1: LET'S DO DUMB SHIT WITH THE GC" date = 2021-04-04T00:00:00-08:00 tags = ["python"] featured_image = ""
+title =  "Python as a Language is Inescabably Coupled with its Implementation Part 1: LET'S DO DUMB SHIT WITH THE GC" date = 2021-04-04T00:00:00-08:00 tags = ["python"] featured_image = ""